stevanzecic/WeatherPredict/README.md

 # WeatherPredict

 Multiple ANNs weather prediction with multiple cities weather data sets created in Google Colab, using Pyhton and Tensorflow.
+DelhiWeather contains all the models within the same notebook file, while the models for other cities are split into different notebooks.
+CSV dataset files are contained within appropriate directories.

 ## Model 1.
 LSTM
 First model utilizes Long Short-Term Memory network to exploit temporal dependencies across sequences of wather data